Tips on Writing an Excellent Expository Essay

 Research and Compose Outline

 Even though there is no need to conduct research, don't be shy about surfing the Internet to learn as much as possible about an investigated topic.
 By reading experts' opinions, you will enlarge your knowledge in a particular area to compose an interesting paper.
-Also, you can find some interesting topics on the Internet.
+Also, you can find some interesting topics for writing personal essay on the Internet.
 Here some expository essay ideas for learners:

 - What personal traits define a leader?